 Pot Marigold Herbal Remedy for Yeast Infections

-Pot marigold is very safe to use and can be made into a tea, soaked in oil, or directly inserted into the vagina.
+Pot marigold is very safe to use; and, can be made into a tea, soaked in oil, or directly inserted into the vagina.
 To get the best results, it would perhaps be best to use the herb all three ways.
 Make a tea of the flowers and drink it daily.
 Collect the flowers, dry them, and let them soak in a base oil of some kind.
 Apply the oil directly to the vagina or infected area to fight Candida.
 Along with putting the pot marigold oil in the vagina, you can also insert the dried herb directly into the vagina as well.
-It’s really up to you on how you want to use this herbal remedy; but, the way to get the maximum effect is to use it in all these different ways.
+It’s really up to you on how you want to use this herbal remedy; but, the way to get the maximum effect may be to use it in all these different ways.

 Making Marigold (Calendula) Tea